sid8910/sid8910/README.md

 <!--<img align="right">
 <img src="https://github.com/sid8910/sid8910/blob/master/1595923197529%5B1%5D.jpg">
 -->
 Data Scientist with advanced mathematical and analytical skills and track record of identifying complex issues, collecting information, and developing practical solutions to problems.
 Strong written and oral communication skills useful in summarizing and presenting findings to decision-makers and developing strategic recommendations.
-Self-motivated with a desire to advance professionally as evidenced by continuing education in Finance(CFA level 1) and Quantitative Research.
+Self-motivated with a desire to advance professionally as evidenced by continuing education Quantitative Research.